langtonhugh/asreview_irr/README.md

 Tool for assessing the level of agreement between two raters following screening in [ASReview](https://asreview.nl/).
 You can take a look at an example report on [rpubs](https://rpubs.com/langton_/asreview_report_example).

-**Please note that a few bugs have been identified in the tool for users using recent versions of ASReview.
-We're working on fixing this!
-Please [get in contact](https://www.samlangton.info/) if you are using the tool, because it really helps with improvements.**

 ## Instructions

 When `knit` within R/RStudio, the .Rmd file will automatically produce a summary report (.html) on the level of agreement between two raters.